nicholas-newman1/polingu/README.md

 # Polingu

-A comprehensive Polish language learning app with spaced repetition.
-Practice declensions, build vocabulary, and translate sentences—all with an intelligent review system that optimizes your study time.
+A comprehensive Polish language learning app built around spaced repetition.
+Drill declensions and conjugations, build vocabulary, translate sentences, read PDFs with tap-to-translate, and reinforce everything with synced audio and passive listening—all backed by an intelligent review system that optimizes your study time.

 ## Features

-### Three Learning Modules
+### Spaced Repetition Modules

+Five learning modules are scheduled with the [FSRS](https://github.com/open-spaced-repetition/ts-fsrs) algorithm (the same scheduler used by Anki).
+After revealing an answer, rate your recall—**Again**, **Hard**, **Good**, or **Easy**—and each card is scheduled at its optimal next interval.

-- **Declension** — Master Polish noun and pronoun declensions across all 7 cases (Nominative, Genitive, Dative, Accusative, Instrumental, Locative, Vocative) with fill-in-the-blank flashcards
+- **Declension** — Master Polish noun and pronoun declensions across all 7 cases (Nominative, Genitive, Dative, Accusative, Instrumental, Locative, Vocative) with fill-in-the-blank flashcards showing case, gender, and number.
-- **Vocabulary** — Learn common Polish words with example sentences, parts of speech, and gender information
+- **Vocabulary** — Learn common Polish words with example sentences, parts of speech, gender, and audio.
-- **Sentences** — Practice translating complete Polish sentences with detailed word-by-word annotations including lemmas and grammar notes
+- **Sentences** — Practice translating complete Polish sentences with word-by-word annotations, organized by CEFR level (A1–C2).

-### FSRS Spaced Repetition

-Uses the Free Spaced Repetition Scheduler algorithm (same as Anki) to schedule reviews at optimal intervals.
-After revealing an answer, rate your recall:

-- **Again** — Forgot completely (card repeats in session)
-- **Hard** — Struggled to remember
+- **Conjugation** — Drill Polish verb forms across tenses, persons, numbers, and aspects, with filtering by tense, person, number, aspect, verb class, and gender.
-- **Good** — Remembered with effort
+- **Aspect Pairs** — Learn perfective/imperfective verb pairs, with conjugation reference built in.
-- **Easy** — Instantly recalled

 ### Bidirectional Learning

-Vocabulary and sentences support two practice modes:
+Vocabulary, sentences, and conjugation each support two practice directions, with separate review progress tracked per direction:

 - **Recognition** (Polish → English) — See Polish, produce English
 - **Production** (English → Polish) — See English, produce Polish

+### Flexible Study Options

+- **Practice Mode** — Drill cards without affecting SRS progress
+- **Practice Ahead** — Review cards before they're due
+- **Learn Extra** — Add more new cards beyond your daily limit
+- **Card history** — Step back through rated cards to reassess them
+- Configurable daily new-card limit per module and direction

 ### Smart Filtering

 - Filter declension cards by case, gender, and number
+- Filter conjugation cards by tense, person, number, aspect, verb class, and gender
 - Filter sentences by CEFR level (A1–C2)
 - Filters affect new cards while due reviews always appear

+### Audio

+- **Card audio** — Most cards include Polish text-to-speech, with optional auto-play and an "audio-only" mode that hides the Polish text
+- **Audio Library** — Upload your own audio files or generate audio from pasted text; tracks are transcribed automatically into timestamped segments
+- **Audio Player** — Karaoke-style player that highlights the transcript at the segment and word level as it plays, with adjustable speed, track navigation, and font size
+- **Offline audio** — Download all card audio for offline study

+### Passive Listening

+A dedicated listening mode turns your sentence, vocabulary, or declension decks into passive audio sessions.
+Choose an ordering (random, due-first, practice-ahead, learned-only, or recently-added), configure separate playback settings for learned vs. unfamiliar cards, and keep listening via a mini player that persists across the app.
+Listening is purely for reinforcement and does not affect SRS progress.

+### PDF Reader & Library

+Upload PDF books to your library and read them in-app with `pdfjs-dist`.
+Tap any word or drag-select a phrase to translate it, save bookmarks, zoom, and pick up where you left off—reading progress is saved per book.

+### Consonant Driller

+A quick, session-based drill (no SRS) for classifying Polish consonants as hard or soft, either by consonant or within example words.

 ### Interactive Word Translations

 - **Tap any word** to see its English translation, lemma, and grammar info
 - **Drag-select phrases** to get contextual translations
+- Save any word or phrase straight to your custom vocabulary or sentences
 - Translations are cached to minimize API calls

 ### Built-in Translator

-Access the English ↔ Polish translator from the bottom menu to quickly look up words and phrases outside of flashcard sessions.
+Access the English ↔ Polish translator from the bottom menu to look up words and phrases outside of flashcard sessions, and save results directly into your decks.

 ### Reference Cheat Sheets

-Quick-access reference materials available from the bottom menu:
+Quick-access reference materials from the bottom menu:

 - **Declension endings** — Complete tables for masculine, feminine, and neuter nouns
+- **Conjugation** — Verb conjugation reference
 - **Consonants** — Soft, hard, and hardened consonant categories
 - **Y/I rules** — When to use Y vs I in Polish spelling

 ### Custom Content

-Add your own learning material alongside the system content:
+Add your own learning material alongside the built-in content:

-- Create custom vocabulary words with part of speech, gender, and notes
-- Create custom declension flashcards
+- Create custom vocabulary, declension cards, and sentences
-- Manage your custom items in dedicated pages with search and filtering
+- Manage them in dedicated pages (`My Vocabulary`, `My Declensions`, `My Sentences`) with search and filtering
+- Audio is generated automatically for custom items
+- Duplicate detection lets you re-prioritize an existing card instead of adding a copy

+### Statistics

+- **Dashboard** — Learned, total, and due counts per module, with reorderable feature cards
+- **Stats page** — Detailed breakdown of studied, mastered, and total cards, including system vs. custom content

-### Cloud Sync
+### Accounts & Cloud Sync

-- Sign in with Google to sync progress across devices
-- All review data stored in Firebase
+- **Guest mode** — Use the app and study built-in content without signing in
+- **Google sign-in** — Sync review progress, custom content, and settings across devices via Firebase
-- Works offline with automatic sync when back online
+- Works offline with automatic background sync when you reconnect

-### Flexible Study Options

-- **Practice Mode** — Drill cards without affecting SRS progress
-- **Practice Ahead** — Review cards before they're due
-- **Learn Extra** — Add more new cards beyond your daily limit
-- Configurable daily new card limit per module
+### Offline-First (PWA)

+Polingu is an installable Progressive Web App:

+- Install to your home screen and use it like a native app
+- Built-in content is cached in IndexedDB (via Dexie) for offline access
+- A service worker precaches the app shell and caches audio for offline playback
+- User data is written locally first and synced to Firestore when online

-### Study Statistics
+### Admin Tooling

-Track your learning progress:

-- Cards studied and mastered
-- Breakdown of system vs custom content
+For users with the admin role:

-- Separate stats for vocabulary and declension
+- **Content manager** — CRUD for system vocabulary, declensions, sentences, and verbs
+- **Sentence generator** — AI-assisted sentence generation, curriculum discovery, and tagging
+- **System audio** — Generate shared audio tracks from text, and edit transcript segments

 ## Getting Started